Abolfazlasadik/Abolfazlasadik/README.md

 # Abolfazl Asadik

 ## Welcome to My GitHub Profile!

-Hello, I'm Abolfazl Asadi kheirabad olia, a sophomore Computer Engineering student passionate about technology and innovation.
-My focus is on mastering foundational tools and concepts to contribute to cutting-edge projects in the field of Artificial Intelligence and beyond.
+Hello, I'm Abolfazl Asadik, a sophomore Computer Engineering student passionate about technology and innovation.
+I am currently focused on learning the prerequisites and tools for entering the field of Artificial Intelligence.

 ---